University of London: Campuses

 The university owns a considerable central London estate of 12 hectares of freehold land in Bloomsbury, near Russell Square tube station.

-Some of the university's colleges have their main buildings on the estate.
-The Bloomsbury Campus also contains eight Halls of Residence and Senate House, which houses Senate House Library, the chancellor's official residence and previously housed the School of Slavonic and East European Studies, now part of University College London (UCL) and housed in its own new building.
+Some of the university's colleges have their main buildings on the estate, including SOAS and Birkbeck, University of London.
+The Bloomsbury campus also contains eight halls of residence and Senate House, which houses the Senate House Library and the chancellor's official residence, and previously housed the School of Slavonic and East European Studies (now part of University College London (UCL) and housed in its own new building).
 Almost all of the School of Advanced Study is housed in Senate House and neighbouring Stewart House.

-The university also owns many of the squares that formed part of the Bedford Estate, including Gordon Square, Tavistock Square, Torrington Square and Woburn Square, as well as several properties outside Bloomsbury, with many of the university's colleges and institutes occupying their own estates across London:
+The university also owns many of the squares that formed part of the Bedford estate, including Gordon Square, Torrington Square and Woburn Square, as well as several properties outside Bloomsbury, with many of the university's member institutions occupying their own estates across London.